Edwards-R/redlist_docs/wider_data/investigation/why investigate.md

 - There are still errors happening, and we can't work out how or why

 However, with more pressing projects pending there was no time to dedicate to further exploration and the project was shelved once more.

+## Data flow between BWARS and iRecord
+Data still flows from iRecord to BWARS.
+Individuals are asked to download their own data, perform some basic checks to ensure the accuracy of the output, and then send the data to join the standard BWARS data flow.
+From here, the dataset is treated as any other.

 ## The purpose of this investigation